niroliyanage/sinatra/README.md

 ### Design Choices and trade off's

-Terraform was selected over other IaaC languages because of the fact that it is portable across other cloud providers and allows integration of other 3rd party providers lie cloudflare and other CDN providers.
+Terraform was selected over other IaaC languages because of the fact that it is portable across other cloud providers and allows integration of other 3rd party providers like cloudflares.
 Terraform also lets you plan the deployment which runs through the config files and then executes the actual deployment.
 The only trade off is that a change would require the entire stack to be redeployed, however following the concepts of immutable infrastructure this seems like a viable option.